Agustin Fuentes: On Lies

-In 2012, welcomed Agustin Fuentes to Hartwick College Anthropology for a public lecture building on his book Race, Monogamy, and Other Lies They Told You: Busting Myths about Human Nature.
+In 2012, Hartwick College welcomed Agustin Fuentes for a public lecture building on his book Race, Monogamy, and Other Lies They Told You: Busting Myths about Human Nature.
 Agustin Fuentes delivers an exciting and engaging lecture, encapsulating and defending the essential lessons of an Introduction to Anthropology.
 There are many ways to successfully be human.

-Agustin Fuentes is writing those big question, popularly accessible books.
-For those looking for an alternative to Jared Diamond, Fuentes is a strong choice.
-And in 2017, Fuentes signed on with textbook authors Welsch and Vivanco to produce Anthropology: Asking Questions about Human Origins, Diversity, and Culture.
-For more, see my Intro to Anthro 2018 course outline.
+Agustin Fuentes writes big question, popularly accessible books.
+Since 2017, Fuentes signed on to produce an Intro-to-Anthropology textbook Anthropology: Asking Questions about Human Origins, Diversity, and Culture.

 Defending Introduction to Anthropology

 The Fuentes lecture is basically a condensed greatest hits from his book.
 It is well worth the experience.
 Students who had read the book praised the lively style and found it especially convincing.
 Fuentes constantly engages the audience, seamlessly blending pop culture references with the latest scientific study.
 He tacks between the deepest philosophical concerns of Western thought and anthropological study.

 Fuentes conveys what I most want to tackle in a semester-long Introduction to Anthropology course, but all in 45 minutes!
-We chatted about this afterward, lamenting how professors often seem to avoid teaching Introduction to Anthropology.
+We chatted about this topic, lamenting how professors often seem to avoid teaching Introduction to Anthropology.
 Fuentes, like Sidney Mintz, considers teaching Anthropology 101 to be a “moral responsibility.”
 We agreed that perhaps part of the problem is the idea that Anthropology 101 is an “introduction,” or a building block course.
 Really for most students Anthropology 101 is our one chance to convey essential anthropological understandings about human beings.

-It reminded me very much of a comment from anthropologist Richard Shweder:
+It reminded me of a comment from anthropologist Richard Shweder:

 It would be comforting to believe that the true message of Anthropology 101 is still something we care to defend and to teach: